automobile addiction...

 It’s now a few years later, the 68’ Bronco, pictured, has faded away into another owner’s hands, and I’m left with the addiction in a smoldering state.
 Teaching and all that it entails has made life busy and moments of relaxation even more imperative – thus squeezing cars nearly out of the picture.

 Yet, my love for them, and my love for my future hot rod still are within me – smoldering now, with blazing in the sights of future.
 I’d love to see my 1928 Ford Model A Roadster, now in pieces inside of my garage, become complete in the next few years.
-I’d love to see the suspension I have planned, engine specially selected, and attention to detail my father taught me – come to form in a beautiful concoction of nostalgic steel.

 So, here is a thank you to my father who first inspired an addiction, to a best friend who has fed the addiction, and to a future I yearn to never stop craving the aroma of gasoline.